Fnc-Jit/Honey_pot-py/README.md

-# NetWatch HoneyPot - Multi-Protocol Honeypot System
+# HoneyPot - Multi-Protocol Honeypot System

 A comprehensive honeypot system that supports both SSH and HTTP protocols to capture and log malicious login attempts and command executions.